pmean/build-website/text/21/open-source-tools.md

 output: html_document
 ---

-This website provides the slides and other resources associated with a session at the 2021 JOint Statistics Meetings on open source education resources.
+This website provides the slides and other resources associated with a session at the 2021 Joint Statistics Meetings on open source education resources.

 <!--more-->